TRAVELING TO CUBA IS EASY WITH CUBA UNBOUND

 GENERAL LICENSES FOR CERTIFICATION OF TRAVEL FORM (aka Affidavit of Travel)

 GENERAL LICENSES: Cuba Unbound is licensed by the Office of Foreign Assets Control (OFAC) under section 31 C.F.R.§ 515.572(a)(1) to provide travel services to Cuba.
 Cuba Unbound also has contracts with Cuban travel agencies that allow us to bring U.S. travelers to Cuba.

 RECREATIONAL TRAVEL STILL PROHIBITED

-Restrains regarding visits for purely tourist and recreational purposes are still prohibited.
+Restraints regarding visits for purely tourist and recreational purposes are still prohibited.
 Cuban travel remains more accessible than it has been since the embargo in 1961 because there are additional travel categories that do not require OFAC authorization, but visits must have a purpose beyond beachfront relaxation.
-Under the new regulations, “Recreational travel, tourist travel, travel in pursuit of a hobby, or research for personal satisfaction only” remain illegal.
+Under current regulations, “Recreational travel, tourist travel, travel in pursuit of a hobby, or research for personal satisfaction only” remain illegal.